Yandex Cloud

 Warning

-Make sure not to delete any service accounts before deleting the Managed Service for Kubernetes cluster.
+Do not delete the service account until you delete the Managed Service for Kubernetes cluster.

 yc iam service-account delete --id $RES_SA_ID

-• Delete the service account created for Managed Service for Kubernetes nodes:
+• Delete the service account for Managed Service for Kubernetes nodes:

 yc iam service-account delete --id $NODE_SA_ID

-1. Find the name of the Docker image pushed to the registry:
+1. Get the name of the Docker image pushed to the registry:

 Bash